 Before I put the breathing tube in, I assure my patients, “I need you to remember that even though I am putting you to sleep, you are still fighting this, and I am still fighting this.
 I need you to remember you need to fight to get through this.”
 Sometimes, that is the last thing they hear.

 When I call my patients’ families with updates, the calls with bad news outnumber the good.
 I have had to tell families that their parents, spouses, children were not coming home.
 It is absolutely heartbreaking.

 People assume they will do okay with COVID, but it is not always the case.
 A large portion of patients I thought would have died from COVID never ended up on a ventilator, and a large portion I thought would do fine are not here with their families anymore.

 Patients who end up on a ventilator have a high rate of muscle weakness that requires relearning simple day-to-day tasks.
 There are so many people who have had COVID and still have symptoms six months out.
 It changes lives forever.

 When the vaccine came out, I was hopeful.
 This was the game-changer we had longed for; the end was in sight.
 I felt relief.

-The vaccines are safe and remarkably effective at preventing severe illness, even with the Delta variant that is much more infectious — the viral loads are higher, and the infected population is younger with less comorbidities.
+The vaccines are safe and remarkably effective at preventing severe illness, even with different variants.

 If vaccinated, you are a lot less likely to end up hospitalized or needing a ventilator.
 The vaccine is not without some risks, but the risk posed by the vaccine is significantly less than the risk of getting COVID.
 The flu-like symptoms I experienced after I got the vaccine resulted in one lost day of playing with my kids versus weeks of me in the hospital with them wondering if Mommy will come home.